Skip to content

 Note on Domain Separator

 Ensure you use the correct chainId and verifyingContract address for the network you are targeting (Mainnet vs Testnet).
-The name and version fields in the domain separator should match what is defined in the OneClickAgent smart contract.
-If the contract does not check for name/version, you can omit them, but chainId and verifyingContract are mandatory.
+The current one-click flow signs with chainId and verifyingContract in the domain separator.